sourcegraph/about/content/terms/privacy.md

 </span>

-Our Service may integrate with or contain links to other third-party sites and services.
-We are not responsible for the practices employed by third-party websites or services embedded in, linked to, or linked from the Service and your interactions with any third-party website or service are subject to that third-party's own rules and policies.
+Our Services may integrate with or contain links to other third-party sites and services.
+We are not responsible for the practices employed by third-party websites or services embedded in, linked to, or linked from the Services and your interactions with any third-party website or service are subject to that third-party's own rules and policies.

 <span className="text-blurple-400">